Addiction Recovery with Integrative Psychiatry

 Addiction isn’t a sign of weakness — it’s a sign your brain has been trying to cope with something overwhelming.

-At BalanSoul, we see addiction as a mismatch between what your nervous system needs and what it has access to.
-We help uncover the root contributors — trauma history, dopamine depletion, low GABA, inflammation, methylation imbalances, blood sugar instability, sleep disruption, or emotional overload — so healing can finally begin at the source.
+We look beneath the behaviour itself and explore the deeper contributors — trauma history, dopamine depletion, low GABA, inflammation, methylation imbalances, blood sugar instability, sleep disruption, and emotional overload — so healing can begin at the source rather than at the surface.

 You deserve clarity.
-You deserve calm.
-You deserve freedom.

 What Is Addiction, Really?